Karan-05/Chrome-extension-/README.md

 **Video Demonstration:** [YouTube/Vimeo Video URL]

+## **Problem Statement:**

+In today’s fast-paced digital environment, users often need to process large amounts of text quickly while also keeping an eye on their system's performance.
+Existing tools typically address either content summarization or system monitoring separately. **Gemini Cloud Analytics** bridges this gap by providing an integrated solution that offers both functionalities within a single Chrome Extension.
+This dual capability enhances user efficiency by delivering actionable insights into both textual data and system performance metrics.

 ## **Description:**

 **Gemini Cloud Analytics** is a Chrome Extension designed to enhance user productivity by giving real-time Cloud Analytics powered by AI text summarization.
 It leverages Chrome’s built-in AI models, Gemini, and Google Cloud's Monitoring APIs, providing users with concise summaries of their inputted text alongside insightful CPU utilization metrics.